 Your best bet will always be sticking to sashimi if you're a fan of raw fish.
 Unfortunately, nigiri and 99% of sushi rolls have too many carbohydrates if staying in a metabolic state of ketosis is essential to you.

-Appetizers at a sushi restaurant on keto
+Appetizers at a sushi restaurant on a keto diet

 While the menu at your sushi or Japanese restaurant will vary, here are some popular appetizers that may be keto-friendly.